wp-plugins/enhanced-tooltipglossary/readme.txt

 * Glossary term supports more post options
 * Related Glossary terms - Related Terms to specific term are displayed based on setting
 * Localization - All labels are external in setting and can be localized easily
-* Custom Characters - Support for custom characters in alphabetical index [See image](http://static.cminds.com/wp-content/uploads/edd/glossarypro19.png)
+* Custom Characters - Support for custom characters in alphabetical index [See image](http://static.cminds.com/wp-content/uploads/edd/glossarypro19.png) [Demo in Finnish](http://finnished.com/glossary/) [More in Finnish](http://finnished.com/meet-bingo/)
 * Show the terms AND the definitions in Alphabetical index [See image](http://www.cminds.com/wp-content/uploads/edd/glossarypro18.png)

 [Visit Pro Version Page](http://www.cminds.com/downloads/cm-enhanced-tooltip-glossary-premium-version/)